orsinium-labs/regexer/README.md

 * Supports strings, bytes, and runes as input.
 * The same generic API for all inputs.
 * Everything possible with stdin regexp: find matches, find submatches, replace, replace with a template.
+* And much more, like the ability to replace only one or several matches.

 ## Installation